Best Small Bedroom gardening ideas

 1. Consider what type of furniture you want to use.
 Do you want chairs, benches, or tables?

 2. Think about how you want to arrange your furniture.
-You may want to create separate seating areas or group everything together in one area.
+You may want to create separate seating areas or group everything in one area.

 3. Consider what type of flooring would be best for your space.
 You may want to use stone pavers, concrete, or wood decking.